barebaric/belt-sander/README.md

    - [x] Order parts

-   - [ ] Double check polarity of xdrive connectors, they use red for GND in some cases!
+   - [x] Double check polarity of xdrive connectors, they use red for GND in some cases!
 (GPIO-connector seems wrong in photos)

+     *The connector is indeed wrong - red is GND.
+Be careful.*

    - [x] Figure out maximum power draw of VCC pins of ODrive.
 (Sufficient for microcontroller+display?
 Otherwise need a separate step down module)